 CM Eligibility Criteria

-When planning an event, approved CM providers must ensure that the content meets the following criteria:
+When developing planning-related education, approved CM providers must ensure that the content adheres to the following criteria:

-- Must be designed to meet a specific planning-related training objective.
-The educational purpose or objective must be clearly identified.
+- Educational Objective: Must be designed to meet a specific planning-related training objective.
+The educational purpose must be identified.

-- Should address the demonstrated educational needs of AICP members as outlined in AICP's Core Competencies.
+- Relevance to AICP Core Competencies: The content should address the demonstrated educational needs of AICP members, as outlined in AICP's Core Competencies.

-- Must be unbiased and non-promotional in nature.
-An organization's services or products may be discussed prior to or after the completion of the CM credit portion of the activity.
+- Unbiased and Non-Promotional: CM content must be free of promotional material.
+References to an organization's services or products must occur only before or after the completion of the CM credit portion of the activity.

 CM Mandatory Topics